 “Amplification is the most meaningful form of Social Media Engagement.”

 - It gives you an overview of how your community-building is going.

 “Measuring Social Engagement helps you gain perspective on your overall marketing goals.”

 - Engagement is the entry point of your sales funnel

 It all begins with customers becoming familiar with your brand and products.
 This increases your “brand awareness.”
-Social media can be a great tool for creating awareness around your brand as well as generating traffic and referrals.
+Social media can be an excellent tool for creating awareness around your brand and generating traffic and referrals.
 Once you achieve a good level of success in brand awareness, you will quickly see potential customers falling into your sales funnel.
 Engagement metrics should give your company a clear indication of how many people enter the funnel and ultimately become customers.
 When social media users become frequently engaged with a brand in social media, they also become Brand Ambassadors for your brand.

-If you are a new company or startup that is looking to boost your sales, you first need to understand social media engagement.
+If you are a new company or startup looking to boost your sales, you first need to understand social media engagement.
 Here are 5 other strategies for boosting your startup.

 For a look at specific types of social engagement metrics to track, check out The Six Most Important Social Engagement Metrics.